LisaBlackmer/Blackmer-Raynolds-et-al.-2025/README.md

 ## Bulk RNA-seq Data Processing (Mono-Colonized & 5xFAD):

 1. **Alignment:**
-    Alignment to the mouse reference genome (GRCm39) was performed using Kallisto (version 0.44.0) with the script `kallisto.sh`.
+    Alignment to the mouse reference genome (GRCm39) was performed using Kallisto with the script `kallisto.sh`.
 The dependencies for this step are listed in `kallisto_dependencies.txt`.

 2. **R Packages:**
     R packages can be found and installed using the renv package manager with the files located in the `renv` folder.